 How To Find Your Mission

 Of course, we don’t have to define a mission for ourselves.
 The pleasures life brings us will still remain pleasurable even if we don’t.
 We can choose to view our job, our hobbies, or whatever we spend most of our time doing as just that: what we spend our time doing.
 Or as something we enjoy.
 Or as a necessary evil, a means to some other end, like making money.
-But if we embrace a mission–our mission as a provisional bodhisattva (a bodhisattva defined in Buddhism as a person who dedicates himself to the happiness of others)–we’ll not only enjoy greater satisfaction in life, but also gain something that the joy we feel from fleeting pleasures can’t provide, something that most people fail to associate with a strong sense of purpose but that’s nevertheless one of its principal benefits: increased strength.
+But if we embrace a mission, we’ll not only enjoy greater satisfaction in life, but also gain something that the joy we feel from fleeting pleasures can’t provide, something that most people fail to associate with a strong sense of purpose but that’s nevertheless one of its principal benefits: increased strength.

 I note in the book that some people approach the task of finding their mission by first deciding what they think it should be—a choice often influenced by parental expectations or a need to project a certain image to others—and then by attempting to stir up a requisite amount of passion for it.
 But forcing ourselves to feel something we don’t is probably futile.
 We might find a better approach in attempting to articulate a value-creating statement about which we already feel the most excited.
 For that value-creating statement, whether we realize it or not, represents the mission to which we’re already committed.
 As if a precious jewel had been sewn into our clothing without our knowledge, we only need to realize it’s there to take advantage of its full worth.